 - 1. Program and Additional Resources Guide (YOU'RE READING IT) - 2.
-DVD with 12 outstanding international TV ads - 3.
+Access to Review & Rate's online portal comprising of 10 outstanding international TV ads - 3.
 Student Ballots - 4.
 Classroom Tally and Evaluation Sheet manitobastoptobacco.ca health.promotion@gov.mb.ca

-You can also download all items and view the ads (password: StopTobacco2021) from our website at:
+You can also download all items and view the ads (password: StopTobacco2022) from our website at:

-If you are having issues with the website please contact: Manitoba Health Seniors and Active Living Health Promotion & Policy Unit greg.martin@gov.mb.ca manitobastoptobacco.ca
+If you are having issues with the website please contact: Manitoba Mental Health, Wellness and Recovery Health Promotion and Wellness Unit greg.martin@gov.mb.ca